keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 {{< popup_image link="./assets/architecture.png" caption="Keptn architecture" width="65%">}}

 ## Prerequisites

-During a Keptn installation, [NATS](https://nats.io/) is installed in the Kubernetes namespace Keptn is running.
+During the installation of Keptn, [NATS](https://nats.io/) is installed into the Kubernetes namespace where Keptn is installed.

 ## Keptn CLI
 The Keptn CLI needs to be installed on the local machine and is used to send commands to Keptn by interacting with the API of Keptn.
 To communicate with Keptn you need to know a shared secret that is generated during the installation and verified by the *api* component.